Unforgettable (1996 film): Plot

-Krane rushes over and confronts Mary's sister Kelly (Kim Cattrall).
-They argue, and Kelly says that Mary was having an affair with a police detective.
-While talking to Det.
-Bresler about this new information, Krane begins to have flashbacks of an interrogation of Eddie.
-These flashbacks cause a heart attack and Krane is rushed to the hospital.
-Krane has flashbacks of the night and subsequent events of Mary's murder.
-While Krane and Dr. Briggs are at the hospital, an explosive device destroys Dr. Briggs office.
+Krane confronts Mary's sister Kelly.
+She confesses that Mary was having an affair with a detective.
+While investigating this further, Krane begins to have more of Eddie's flashbacks and has a heart attack.
+Krane is rushed to the hospital, where he has flashbacks of the night of Mary's murder.
+While he and Briggs are at the hospital, an explosive device destroys her office.

-After Krane recovers, Detective Stewart Gleick (Christopher McDonald) the original detective on Mary's case, approaches Krane in the hospital saying that a detective named Joseph Bodner may be the man with whom Mary was involved, thus making him the likely father of her unborn child.
-Detective Bodner tried to commit suicide on the same day Mary was killed, but ended up in a coma instead.
-Krane and Dr. Briggs go to the hospice where Det.
-Bodner is, and take a sample of his CSF.
-Krane and Dr. Briggs argue about who should take the injection.
-Krane says he is not taking any chances and he tapes Dr. Briggs to the seat and injects himself.
+Stewart Gleick, the original detective on Mary's case, later approaches Krane, saying that Detective Joseph Bodner may be the man with whom Mary was involved and thus the father of her unborn child.
+Bodner tried to commit suicide on the same day Mary died, but ended up in a coma instead.
+Krane and Briggs go to the hospice where Bodner is and take a sample of his CSF.
+The duo then argue about who should take the injection.
+Not taking any chances, Krane tapes Briggs to a seat and uses the serum.
 He confirms that his wife was in fact having an affair with Bodner.
-Mary met Detective Bodner who was a witness against Detective Bresler, who is revealed to have been quite corrupt.
+She met Bodner while being a witness against Bresler, who is revealed to have been corrupt.

-As Krane is reliving these memories, Detective Bresler arrives at the house and begins to set the scene to kill Krane and Dr. Briggs by lighting a fire.
-Kelly arrives at the house with Krane's kids, just as Bresler is about to kill them.
-Krane fights Bresler, beating him unconscious.
-Krane then pulls Dr. Briggs out of the house, and then rushes in to save Bresler.
+As Krane relives these memories, Bresler arrives and decides to kill him and Briggs by lighting a fire.
+Just as Bresler is about to kill them, Kelly arrives at the house with Krane's kids.
+Krane beats Bresler unconscious and saves him and Briggs from the fire.
 He then goes back into the burning house to retrieve the microcassette recorder that recorded Bresler's confession.

-The movie ends with Krane in a coma.
-He imagines he is with his wife.
-Dr. Briggs explains that his wounds should heal, but he is not responding mentally.
-Det.
-Gleick tells Krane that they got Bresler.
-Dr. Briggs says he could snap out of his coma at any time.
-The scene then shifts to Krane imagining playing with his kids, he looks back over his shoulder and his wife turns and fades away.
+While Bresler is arrested, Krane ends up in a coma, imagining he is with Mary and his kids.
+In the last few moments of the movie, he looks back over his shoulder and his wife fades away.
+As Dr. Martha Briggs had just told the visiting detective, it was not Krane's physical condition but rather his "mental state" that was the real cause of his coma.
+Thus, those last moments in Krane's mind indicate that he has finally let go of Mary and is now ready to return to his kids in real life.